 The University of Denver is committed to decreasing event waste on campus.
 To learn more about limiting waste during events, please review the Zero Waste Event Guide for additional information.

-If you are planning a summer conference or other program involving on-campus housing during the summer, please contact the Associate Director of Summer Conferencing to obtain information on availability and pricing.
+If you are planning a summer conference or other program involving on-campus housing during the summer, please contact the Sales Manager to obtain information on availability and pricing.
 Please contact:

 Please also be sure to visit our Summer Conferences page for additional information.